mongodb/leafygreen-ui/packages/polymorphic/README.md

 # Polymorphic

+> **pol·y·morph** _(noun)_
+>
+> - an organism, inorganic object or material which takes various forms.

+> **pol·y·mor·phic** _(adjective)_
+>
+> - occurring in several different forms, in particular with reference to species or genetic variation.
+> - (of a feature of a programming language) allowing routines to use variables of different types at different times.

-`Polymorphic` is a suite of types, hooks, components and factories that allows users to create components that can render as any HTML element or React component
+`Polymorphic` is a suite of types, hooks, components and factories that allows users to create components that can render as any HTML element or React component.

 # Usage